jgjin/not-quite-an-expert/content/posts/vampires.md

 Here, I want to make 2 observations I find interesting:
 1. As the world's political organization moved heavily away from nobility toward elected governments, people don't seem to resonate with the idea of leeching nobility as much.
 2. The Fifty Shades series by E. L. James, which started as a fanfiction of Twilight, amazingly re-introduces this upper class to lower class dynamic!
-Christian Grey, the analog to the vampire character from Twilight, (ab)uses his vast wealth to "pursue" Anastasia Steele.
-They eventually form a relationship where he plays the role of the "dominant" and she the role of "submissive."
+Christian Grey, the analog to the vampire character from Twilight, (ab)uses his vast wealth to "pursue" Anastasia Steele, sometimes undermining her well-being.[^1]
+[^1]: Even though Christian and Anastasia eventually form a consenting relationship, some actions taken by Christian, enabled by his wealth, do cause Anastasia significant emotional harm.
+See [this video essay series by Folding Ideas](https://www.youtube.com/watch?v=qzk9N7dJBec) if you want to go into more detail.
 # Conclusion
 In [previous post]({{< ref "diegesis" >}}), I encouraged thinking deeply about choices writers make.
 Hopefully now you can see by example how those choices can create meaning beyond the text.